10 Medical Conditions That Can Cause Severe Fatigue

 - Thyroid Conditions: The thyroid impacts almost every system in your body, so both hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid) can result in fatigue.
 Read more about tests to detect thyroid disorders.

 - Sleep Apnea: When air passages close while sleeping, breathing stops and starts many times during the night.
 When this happens, sleep is not restorative and fatigue is a major symptom of this condition.
 Is sleep apnea the cause of your fatigue?

 Acute fatigue can result from many lifestyle activities, such as exercise, and from almost any medical condition, including the common cold.
 When fatigue becomes extreme or chronic, it may be time to visit a physician to rule out these serious medical conditions.

-Editor’s Note: If you’re searching for a healthy, quick-acting rise in your energy level that lasts for hours, increases your concentration, performance, and alertness without any crash, then we recommend Energy Booster.
-Another great source of energy comes from UltraNourish, a superfood protein shake that’s available in unflavored and chocolate.
+Editor’s Note: If you’re searching for a healthy source of energy consider UltraNourish, a superfood protein shake that’s available in unflavored, vanilla chai and chocolate.
 UltraNourish has a proprietary liver support blend, as well as 16 grams of pea protein.
 Pea protein provides you with a complete array of amino acids, including high levels of branched-chain amino acids (BCAAs), plus essential amino acids that cannot be made by your body.
 These amino acids are vital for protein creation and as a source of energy for your body.